ltraveler/idena-sibling/README.md

 ### 📜&nbsp; Generating a PEM file for your SSL certificate:

+If you have your own SSL certificate for your shared node domain please check that the value of `letsencrypt` variable is set to `no`.
 Generally, after purchasing an SSL certificate, you will receive a file archive containing the following files.

 ```